Complete and up-to-date guide on trekking to Gokyo Ri in Gokyo, Sagarmatha National Park, Nepal.

 So, if you're looking for great service and excellent value for money, I can recommend my favorite trekking company in Nepal for the Gokyo Lakes trek– Himalayan Masters.

 This is a small but very professional company run by my good friend Sandip, with who I do all my trekking and climbing in Nepal.
 Use the code OLLY5 at checkout and he'll give you a discount of 5% off any of his trips.

 Gokyo Ri Altitude

-In terms of the Gokyo Ri trek difficulty, it’s considered a fairly easy viewpoint by Himalayan standards.
-In saying that, you’re still going to be walking in high altitude and you will need to be properly acclimatized.
-Trekking to the top of Gokyo Ri doesn’t require any technical training or equipment.
+In terms of the Gokyo Ri trek difficulty, it's considered a fairly easy viewpoint by Himalayan standards.
+In saying that, you're still going to be walking at high altitude and you will need to be properly acclimatized.
+Trekking to the top of Gokyo Ri doesn't require any technical training or equipment.
 The trail is not extremely steep but has a consistent incline for the entire duration, so general fitness is required.

 Still, if you've already walked yourself all the way to Gokyo, you're going to have no problem getting to the top of Gokyo Ri, assuming you've followed proper acclimatization strategies.